lin1000/codepath-project3-tweet-client/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!

+1. I designed a ArrayList<ImageView> in ViewHolder to dynamicall handle/render the multiple media (extended_entities) in tweets.

 ## Video Walkthrough